jjgrainger/wp-custom-post-type-class/README.md

 ### Columns

-Advanced Custom Post Types has a number of methods to help you modify the admin columns.
+The Class has a number of methods to help you modify the admin columns.
 Taxonomies registered with this class are automagically added to the admin edit screen as columns.

 You can add your own custom columns to include what ever value you want, for example with our books post type we will add custom fields for a price and rating.